29 Fourth of July Desserts (Even If You’re Not a “Baker”)

 1) Flag Fruit Pizza

-I take this to potlucks because it looks like you made it from from scratch when in reality you just used pre-made cookie dough.
-The ‘sauce’ is sweetened cream cheese that is spread over the dessert and the base is a large sugar cookie.
-The “topping” is designed to look like a flag made out of mixed berries.
-When I entered the kitchen, I heard someone yell, \”Do we have parchment?\” Just cut it like a pizza and see if it moves faster than the sparklers.
+I bring this to potlucks because it looks like a homemade dessert when really it’s made with store-bought cookie dough.
+The ‘sauce’ is spread sweetened cream cheese over the dessert and the base is just a big sugar cookie.
+The “topping” is meant to look like a flag made of mixed berries.
+When I walked into the kitchen, I heard someone shout, \”Do we have parchment?\” Just cut it like a pizza and see if it goes faster than the sparklers.

 2) Berry Trifle